Dighton Lawn Leveling Services

 Contact Dighton’s Department of Public Works for Soil Disposal & Grading Material Coordination

-Proper soil disposal and grading material management in Dighton require coordination with the local public works department.
-Excess soil from grading projects must be disposed of at the Transfer Station or Recycling Center during posted hours, with permits and fees typically required for quantities exceeding 50–100 cubic yards.
-Imported soil must meet specifications for clean fill or screened loam, with a pH of 6.0–7.0 to address the region’s naturally acidic soils, and contain 3–5% organic matter.
-Material categories include clean fill (grading-ready), contaminated soil (requiring Dighton Health Department and MassDEP coordination), screened topsoil (4–6 inches for final grading), and amendments such as compost, lime, or sand.
-Integration with municipal projects, traffic control permits, and strict prohibition of street or drain dumping (per NPDES) are enforced.
-Compliance with Massachusetts organic waste rules is mandatory.
+Proper management of soil and grading materials is essential for all earthwork projects in Dighton.
+Excess soil generated from grading must be disposed of at the town’s Transfer Station or Recycling Center, which operates under specific hours and may require permits or fees, especially for quantities exceeding 50–100 cubic yards.
+Imported soil must meet specifications for clean fill or screened loam, with a pH of 6.0–7.0 to address Dighton’s naturally acidic soils, and should contain 3–5% organic matter without clay clumps.
+Material categories include clean fill (grading-ready), contaminated soil (requiring coordination with the Health Department and MassDEP), screened topsoil (4–6 inches for final grading), and amendments such as compost, lime, or sand.
+Coordination with municipal projects is required to avoid conflicts with street, sidewalk, or utility work, and traffic control permits may be necessary.
+Dumping soil or debris into streets or drains is strictly prohibited under NPDES and MA organic waste rules.

 Dighton Department of Public Works